ashwinsingh7/Omdena-Smart-Agri-Using-AI-in-Kano-Nigeria/README.md

 ### 2. Feasibility of the Weather Prediction System

 - Technical feasibility within an 8-12 week timeline:
-Readily available historical weather data for Kano State.
+Available historical weather data for Kano State.
 Machine learning models for weather prediction are well-established but suitability for the project will need to be further investigated.

 - Cost-effective implementation: